eduardocamaratta/greasemonkeyscripts/README.md

 # Greasemonkey Scripts

 This repository is a collection of my personal [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey) scripts.
-I believe this scripts can be used with [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) as well.
+I believe these scripts can be used with [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) as well.

 ## Author